schmidt73/guidescan-web/README.md

 be added to the classpath.
 This can be done simply by adding the dependency to the `project.clj` file.

-Finally, there is an `:annotations-map` that takes organisms to their gene body annotations.
-This is configured on a per organism basis.

 All that aside, the easiest way is to take a look at the example config and tweak it to your needs.